sandervandevelde/MQTTBrokerPrivatePreview/README.md

 | 2 | Fan-in (many to one) messaging  | This scenario simulates publishing messages from multiple clients to a single client.
 Consider a use case where one needs to identify location of vehicles on a map.
 For instructions see [README](/Scenario2_Fan-in%20(many%20to%20one)%20messaging/README). |
 | 3 | One to one messaging  | This scenario simulates publishing messages from one client to another.
 Consider a use case where a user can unlock their car from a mobile app.
 For instructions see [README](/Scenario3_One%20to%20one%20messaging/README.md).  |
 | 4 | Route MQTT data through Event Grid subscription  | This scenario showcases how to configure route to send filtered messages from MQTT to the endpoint: Event Hubs through EG subscription.
 Consider a use case where one needs to identify location of vehicles.
 For instructions see [README](/Scenario4_Route%20MQTT%20data%20through%20Event%20Grid%20subscription/README.md).  |

+Please share your feedback using this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRxdDENSpgZtIq581m55eAQpURDA2RVRTV1VBSUQ2MDBCM1g3WkY4Q1k2Sy4u) or email us at askmqtt@microsoft.com with any questions you may have.

 ## Terminology